UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 #### Theoretical Physics:

-Trimester 1: Tuesday 13 September 2022 to Thursday, 3 November 2022.
+Trimester 1: Tuesday 12 September 2023 to Thursday 2 November 2024.

-Trimester 2: Tuesday, 24 January 2023 to Thursday 16 March 2023.
+Trimester 2: Tuesday 23 January 2024 to Thursday 14 March 2024.

-{{% callout note %}} The TP laboratories run during the first week of the two-week field-work break (13 - 16 March 2023) to enable all assessment to be complete before written examinations start.  {{% /callout %}}
+{{% callout note %}} The TP laboratories run during the first week of the two-week field-work break (11 - 15 March 2023) to enable all assessment to be complete before written examinations start.  {{% /callout %}}

 ---

 ## Advanced Laboratory Number of Experiments

-Each laboratory experiment (including Computational Physics exercise) counts as 2.5 credits so students in 20 credit lab modules (Physics and PASS) will undertake 8 labs in total (4 per trimester) while students in 10 credit lab modules will undetake 4 labs in total (2 per trimester).
+Each laboratory experiment (including Computational Physics exercise) counts as 2.5 credits.

+Students in 20 credit lab modules (Physics and PASS) will undertake 8 labs in total (4 per trimester).

+Students in 10 credit lab modules will undetake 4 labs in total (2 per trimester).

-One-trimester study abroad students will undertake the appropriate number of labs in the relevant trimester.
+One-trimester study-abroad students will undertake the appropriate number of labs in the relevant trimester.

 ---